Skip to Content

 What is the benefit of a new RTA half-cent sales tax to continue regional transportation improvements?

 Over the next 30 years, regional transportation funding needs are anticipated to total $32.4 billion.
-Recent transportation plans (Pima Association of Governments’ 2045 RMAP Update) show that projected transportation revenues (without continued RTA funding) available over the next 25 years within Pima County will total $12.8 billion.
-If the RTA plan and sales tax are approved, the tax is anticipated to generate an additional $2.46 billion over 20 years, and this represents a significant amount of money that can be applied toward reducing that funding gap.
-Even with the RTA sales tax contribution, the region faces a remaining funding shortfall of $17.14 billion.
+Recent transportation plans (Pima Association of Governments’ RMAP show that projected transportation revenues (without continued RTA funding) available over the next 25 years within Pima County will total approximately $12.8 billion.
+If the RTA plan and sales tax are approved, the tax is anticipated to generate an additional $2.67 billion over 20 years, and this represents a significant amount of money that can be applied toward reducing that funding gap.
+Even with the RTA sales tax contribution, the region faces a remaining funding shortfall of $17 billion.

 $32.4 billionOverall regional transportation funding need through 2045